 The Northeast Georgia Mountains are home to some of Georgia’s leading fresh food producers.
 Vegetables, fruit, flowers, cheese, wine, nuts, grain, poultry, eggs, fish, pork and cattle are all seasonally available throughout the area.
 An abundance of fresh water, combined with soil rich in nutrients and a temperate climate offer a recipe for great fresh seasonal foods.
 Rabun County is particularly known for its cabbage crop.
 Maybe it’s the soil, but the cabbage grown here just tastes better.
-As spring moves towards summer we can hardly wait for our first ears of Osage Silver Queen Corn.
+As spring moves towards summer we can hardly wait for our first ears of Osage Farms Silver Queen Corn.

 With all this local abundance we fret each spring as to what things we should plant in our Chef’s Culinary Garden next to the Inn.
 We’ve been to restaurants where just moments before you are seated for dinner you observe the chef clad in her white coat tip toe into the gardens to snip fresh herbs and edible flowers.
 You just know you are in for a treat.
 We want to offer the type of experience where the diner sees and tastes things on their plate they know came out of the garden minutes before.
 The chef’s culinary garden should provide wonderful products but also needs to be close to the kitchen’s back door so it is as handy as walking into the pantry.
 And we want the garden to enhance and add to the variety, color and unique flavors for our guests’ dining experience.

 Through the years we have honed our culinary garden to our style of cooking.
 Here is what we have planned for this year.
 We will plant a hedge of Genovese basil, as well as about 8 other varieties and colors.
 Other necessities include bay, dill, English thyme, tarragon, lavender, mints, oregano, rosemary, sage, parsley, savory and fennel; a rainbow of toy box tomatoes, lemon verbena, bee balm, heirloom tomatoes, edible flowers to bloom in succession.
 We also have an established asparagus patch, raspberries, blueberries, two varieties of crabapples, wild cherries (for drying), peaches, plums and a forest of Chanterelles.
 We can also count on Leckie Stack supplying us with some seasonal fruits from the Stack farm including Asian pears, persimmons and grapes.
-And Jenny Sanders will share with us wild ingredients in season such as ramps, elderflowers and berries, fiddleheads and a variety of mushrooms.
+We have forager friends who will share with us wild ingredients in season such as ramps, elderflowers and berries, fiddleheads and a variety of mushrooms.

 We would plant an acre of basil if we could.
 To many gardeners, basil is the king of herbs.
 Basil can play many roles while basking in the sun.
 Basil is essential in our kitchen, but it is also highly ornamental in our gardens and on our tables.
 We add branches to bouquets of flowers.
 Hot summer days become bearable if I can pluck fresh basil and use it in pestos, herbal vinegars, vegetable dishes and, most heavenly of all, nestle the leaves between slices of fresh bread along with a large slice of a ripe heirloom tomato and some creamy homemade mayo.